 Dr. Arunachalam specializes in application of economic principles and empirical methods to questions arising in antitrust and intellectual property litigation.
 He has extensive experience in antitrust matters, including monopolization, mergers (including both horizontal and vertical issues), and price-fixing and bid-rigging, as well as intellectual property matters involving damages analyses.
-His work spans a number of industries, including structured financial products, chemicals, natural gas, generic drugs, medical devices, corporate insurance broking, cable and satellite television, credit cards, and online gaming.
+His work spans a number of industries, including structured financial products, chemicals, natural gas, generic drugs, medical devices, corporate insurance broking, cable and satellite television, credit cards, online search, and online gaming.

 PhD, Economics, University of California, Berkeley